 This is something some pet parents might not even notice, but the tarmac on the ground you walk on can be extremely hot from the sun!
 We don’t notice because we wear shoes, but for dogs, their paws are sensitive to that heat.

 So, before you head out on a walk, check the pavement with your hand.
 If it’s too hot to touch with your hand, it’s too hot for your pup’s paws!

 Going for a road trip in the sunny weather is dreamy, but you have to be cautious of how long you leave your dog in the car.
-Keep windows ajar while you’re on the go, but when you stop for gas or groceries, don’t leave your dog in the car with closed windows.
-They can easily overheat, which can cause heatstroke or instant death in some cases.
+Keep windows ajar while you’re on the go, but when you stop anywhere, don’t leave your dog in the car with closed windows.
+It's best to leave them at home if you're venturing out for anything more than gas in the heat.
+Dogs can easily overheat in cars, which can cause heatstroke or instant death in some cases.

 If you want to cool your dog down, you can give them an ice cube as a snack, or freeze yogurt in an ice cube tray and give these to your pup.
 They’ll lick at it for a while, so it’s entertaining and hydrating.
 Or, you can put their chew toy in the fridge or freezer to make it cold.
 It will be a treat on those, particularly warm days!

 Every dog is susceptible to heatstroke, so you need to ensure that their environment is safe and cool, especially when the weather is really hot.
-Higher temperatures increase the risk of heat stroke and dehydration, and exposure to the sun can add to the chances of developing skin cancer.
+Higher temperatures increase the risk of heatstroke and dehydration, and exposure to the sun can add to the chances of developing skin complications.
 So even if there’s a breeze, staying out of the sun is important for saving them from sun damage and heatstroke!